-An external flash (sometimes called speedlight) mounts to the top of your camera and, depending on what kind you get, can swivel or tilt to aim the light.
+An external flash, like the YONGNUO YN560 IV, mounts to the top of your camera and, depending on what kind you get, can swivel or tilt to aim the light.
 For example, you can point it upwards and bounce the light off the ceiling to get downward shadows.
-Learn more in our tips for using flash speedlights .

 3. Flash Diffuser

 A flash diffuser is a transparent cap that covers an external flash.
 Whereas direct flash lighting can be harsh and create hard and unsightly shadows, the diffuser scatters the light and softens shadows.
-Keep in mind: it also weakens the light and shortens its travel distance.
+However, keep in mind that it also weakens the light and shortens its travel distance.

-You’ll need a diffuser designed to fit your specific flash model, unless you get a larger softbox.
+You’ll need a diffuser designed to fit your specific flash model unless you get a larger softbox.
 Universal models like the Altura Photo Flash Diffuser are an attractive option, so long as the device is compatible with your camera.

 6. Gray Card

 These cards reduce the amount of time you have to spend adjusting exposure for each scene.
 You can also use the gray card to achieve proper white balance.
 At the start of every shoot, snap a normal shot of the gray card.
-When post-processing, you can then use that gray as the basis for white balance, and apply those white balance settings to the rest of the shoot.
+When post-processing, you can use that gray as the basis for white balance, and apply those white balance settings to the rest of the shoot.

-A lot of veteran photographers recommend that amateurs get the so-called nifty fifty 50mm lens, like the Canon EF 50mm Lens, but that advice has full-frame cameras in mind.
-If you have a cropped sensor, which is true for most entry-level and enthusiast cameras, then you’ll want something closer to 30mm.
+Many veteran photographers recommend that amateurs get the so-called nifty fifty 50mm lens, like the Canon EF 50mm Lens, but that advice has full-frame cameras in mind.
+If you have a cropped sensor, which is true for most entry-level and enthusiast cameras, you’ll want something closer to 30mm.

-The nice thing is that 50mm lenses are some of the cheapest lenses ever (but 30mm are pricey).
-When you’re just starting out, you don’t need anything better than f/1.8.
-When you grow into a more serious photographer, then you can upgrade to f/1.4 or even f/1.2.
+However, 50mm lenses are some of the cheapest lenses, while 30mm options can be pricey.
+When you’re just starting, you don’t need anything better than f/1.8.
+When you progress into a more experienced photographer, then you can upgrade to f/1.4 or even f/1.2.

 9. Neutral Density Filters

-A neutral density filter, like the K&F Concept Natural Density Filter, mounts onto a lens and reduces the total amount of light coming in.
+A neutral density filter, like the K&F Concept Natural Density Filter, mounts onto a lens and reduces the amount of light coming in.
 This is fantastic for when you want to shoot in the sun with a wide aperture without a super-fast shutter speed.
 By artificially darkening the outdoors, you have more creative range.